siddu28/Car-Damage-Detection/readme.md

 # Vehicle Damange Detection App

-The objective of this project is to develop a Proof of Concept (POC) for car damage detection that can classify the condition of a car's front and rear into six predefined categories.
+The objective of this project is to develop an app for car damage detection that can classify the condition of a car's front and rear into six predefined categories.
 The solution is delivered as a trained machine learning model integrated into a Streamlit app.